 As you think through how to store your project documentation, you might find that you have preferences about where to store your records based on where you are in the drafting process.
-For example, here in the VMW, we use Box as our reliable site to store final, definitive project records, but we prefer Google Docs to draft and work on documents collaboratively while drafting.
-In this situation, we have policy to transfer our documents out of Google Docs and into Box once they reach their distributable form.
-Otherwise put, we do not consider Google Docs to be a site of reliable project documentation, only Box.
+For example, here in the VMW, we use OneDrive as our reliable site to store final, definitive project records, but we prefer Google Docs to work on documents collaboratively while drafting.
+In this situation, we have policy to transfer our documents out of Google Docs and into OneDrive once they reach their distributable form.
+Otherwise put, we do not consider Google Docs to be a site of reliable project documentation, only OneDrive.

-While it might be ideal for us to begin using the collaborative Microsoft Online features that now come coupled with our service on Box, the project team does not like the affordances of this workflow.
+While it might be ideal for us to begin using the collaborative Microsoft Online features come coupled with OneDrive, the project team does not like the affordances of this workflow.
 In cases such as these, your recordkeeping processes will always need to strike a balance between finding a consistent way to document the team’s work and striving to minimize its impact on the way the team wants to work.
 Recordkeeping failures are often tied to asking the recordkeepers—that is, the whole team in this context—to perform inconvenient or burdensome activities.

 Project Management Information and Interpersonal Communication

-However, you could certainly feel free to deem Asana to be a reliable site of project documentation for your project.
-The trade-off here rests between multiplying the number of places you go to look for information, and keeping the information stored in the precise systems that produced it.
+However, you could certainly feel free to deem project management platforms to be a reliable site of project documentation for your project.
+The trade-off space here is a balance between multiplying the number of places you go to look for information, and keeping the information stored in the very systems that produced it.
 Either way you go will be fine, if the decision is made mindfully.
-Simply make sure that your choice aligns with the preferences of the team, and also consider that, while you can more-or-less control the persistence of the data that is stored on your shared server, you cannot control if and when Asana goes offline, shuts down, or is sold to a new company with different priorities than before.
+Simply make sure that your choice aligns with the preferences of the team, and also consider that, while you can more-or-less control the persistence of the data that is stored on your shared server, you cannot control if and when Asana goes offline, shuts down, or is sold to a new company with different priorities.

 Slack, to an increasing degree, provides a chat environment that is both efficient and effective for brief, but nonetheless significant, exchanges of information amongst project teams and even entire intellectual communities.
 Just as with Asana, we do not consider Slack to be a reliable site of project documentation in the VMW.
 If you will, we treat it a bit like we used to use the phone, back in the day.
 If decisions are made, they are documented outside of Slack and stored accordingly.
 You can feel free to decide otherwise keeping in mind the caveats above.